 The audience-reaction to the work of a political analyst is perhaps more varied than in the case of any other radio performers.
-During a presidential campaign. other radio performers.
 During a presidential campaign, the fans are not loath to become vituperative in their letters and telegrams, seizing upon every phrase uttered, even though it might be quite true, if it happens to go against their political doctrines.
 However, once the election is over, things become more or less serene.
 I was asked recently for the piece of fan mail that made the deepest impression on me.
-A listener wrote, "Every time I listen to you, I thank God for Amos "i" Andy" Others have been of a more flattering nature.
-The type of correspondence that pleases me most is the criticism of my talks that comes to me from every type of citizen in the land. that comes to me from every type of citizen in the land.
+A listener wrote, "Every time I listen to you, I thank God for Amos 'n' Andy."
+Others have been of a more flattering nature.
+The type of correspondence that pleases me most is the criticism of my talks that comes to me from every type of citizen in the land.